Ciales, Puerto Rico: Demographics

 Ciales has one of the lowest percentages of English speakers in Puerto Rico.

 When researching the town's parochial baptismal records historian Fernando Picó found that more than half the offspring baptised at the end of the nineteenth century were born out of wedlock.

 Tourism

+To stimulate local tourism, the Puerto Rico Tourism Company launched the Voy Turistiendo ("I'm Touring") campaign, with a passport book and website.
+The Ciales page lists Museo Juan Antonio Corretjer, Puente Mata de Plátano, and Cascada Las Delicias, as places of interest.

 Landmarks and places of interest

-Some places of interest in Ciales include:
+Places of interest in Ciales include: